Maps preserving the sum-to-difference ratio: Introduction

-Remarkably, all the statements above hold if we replace the term ``SD map'' with ``field automorphism''.
+Remarkably, all of the statements above hold if we replace the term ``SD map'' with ``field automorphism''.
 This prompts the very natural question: \emph{Are field automorphisms the only solutions to our functional equation?} We show this is not the case by giving explicit SD maps that are not field automorphisms.
 These counterexamples suggest that our functional equation belongs to a distinct class and, to the best of our knowledge, has not been previously studied in the literature.

 Our results and methods reveal the rich potential of our functional equation and connect to several tools and techniques from algebra, analysis, and even some topology.
-We end the paper with some questions that merit further study.
+We end the paper with some questions inviting further study.